Best NFL odds at NJ online sportsbooks

 How to bet on football games

 There are three basic ways you can bet on NFL games at NJ retail sportsbooks and online betting sites.
 You can also book futures bets.
-Here’s a brief explanation of how each of these basic betting formats work:
+Here’s a brief explanation of how each of these basic betting formats works:

 This is a basic NFL bet allowing you to pick the winner of a game.
 Moneyline bets are booked at the odds posted at the time you place the bet.
 Favorites feature a negative (-) number telling you how much money you need to lay to win $100.
 Underdogs have a positive (+) number indicating how much you’ll win for every $100 you bet.